raoconnor/raoconnor.github.io/_posts/2025-11-14-If-not-VMware-Window-Server-License-Costs.md

 ## Additional Considerations

 - Don’t overlook how **powering off instances during weekends and nights** affects license costs.
-If 50% of your Windows environment is test/dev and can be shut down, running those instances only 30% of the time can yield up to **35% savings** in compute and licensing.
+If 50% of your Windows environment is test/dev and can be shut down, running those instances only 30% of the time can yield up to **35% savings** in compute **and licensing**.
 - Non-Microsoft clouds often offset licensing disadvantages with benefits like storage, backup, support, and discounts.
 - It may be time to evaluate Windows Server usage.
 Migrating applications and databases off Windows could result in significant savings.